shvanas/docs/index.md

 # Welcome to Shvanas Documentation

-Shvanas is a revolutionary dog ecosystem startup aimed at creating a comprehensive platform for dog owners, trainers, and service providers.
-Our mission is to enhance the bond between dogs and their human companions through innovative technology and community-driven solutions.
+Shvanas, derived from the Sanskrit word for "Dogs," is a revolutionary dog ecosystem startup aimed at enhancing the wellbeing of dogs and their human companions.
+Our mission is to create a world where every dog is loved, cared for, and understood.

+## Our Vision: Wellbeing for Dogs

+- Eliminate stray dogs worldwide by integrating them into homes and office spaces
+- Improve the health, happiness, and prosperity of dog owners
+- Leverage dogs as key players in addressing the mental health crisis and supporting the aging population

 ## Quick Links